templep/templep.github.io/index.md

  In 2019 and 2023, I received a Best Reviewer Award from SoSyM that recognizes me as one of the ["Top 1% of SoSyM Reviewers"](https://www.sosym.org/reviewer_awards/).
  I am now on the [distinguished TOSEM reviewers board](https://dl.acm.org/journal/tosem/distinguished-reviewers-board).

-# Supervision & Jury Member

-I am currently helping in the supervision of *Antoine Gratia* who made a Master's thesis on modeling the variability of CNN architectures and that is now starting a PhD at the university of Namur under the supervision of Dr. Gilles Perrouin and Prof. Pierre-Yves Schobbens.
-During my post-doc, I also supervised two other PhD students: *Géraldin Nanfack* (PhD student under the supervision of Prof. Benoît Frénay) and *Sophie Fortz* (PhD student under the supervision of Dr. Gilles Perrouin).

-During my PhD, I have worked with Clémentine Delambily, *Hugo Martin* and Léo Noël-Baron; all of them were brillant student helping during summers 2017 and 2018.
-In 2023, I supervised *Camille Molinier* who performed his internship at the University of Namur under the supervision of Dr. Gilles Perrouin.

-In June 2019, I was member of the jury (president jury) at the defense of _Samraa Alzubi_.
-She defended her Master thesis in cybersecurity entitled _Black-Box Adversarial Reprogramming Attack Against Convolutional Neural Networks Using Genetic Algorithm_.

-The same year, I was also involved in the jury evaluating the work of _Simon Genin_ to obtain his Master's degree.
-This Master's thesis was supervised by Prof. Benoît Frénay and Prof. Benoît Vanderose.

-Since then, I am involved in the jury of 2 masters students at the university of Namur every year.
-These juries involve: Céline Delhaye, Hugo Devillers, Piotr Banach, Audrey Gilson, Olivier Chevalier and Oliver Welcomme.

-# Teaching activities
-during the universitary year *2023-2024*:
-   * DevOps (Session labs and lectures for a total of 24h): (about 40) M1 (or equivalent) students; about the aim of DevOps in companies and the necessity of having continuous feedbacks.
-   * Software Architecture (Session labs 12h): (about 15) M1 (or equivalent) students.
-Docker introduction and containerizing a student project
-   * Programming (C++ and Java 36h): (about 15) L3 (or equivalent) students.
-Introduction to Object Oriented Programming, class hierarchy, memory management, iterators.
-   * Introduction to Object Modeling (Session labs for 24h): in charge of the MIAGE class (about 80 M1 or equivalent students).
-Introduction to class and object diagrams, sequence diagrams, use case diagrams.
-Students had to do a project to apply these different diagrams to understand that some description can be ambiguous.

-during the universitary year *2022-2023*:
-   * DevOps (Session labs and lectures for a total of 24h): (about 60) M1 (or equivalent) students; about the aim of DevOps in companies and the necessity of having continuous feedbacks.
-   * Software Architecture (Session labs 12h): (about 15) M1 (or equivalent) students.
-Docker introduction and containerizing a student project

-during the universitary year *2021-2022*:
-   * Mathematics for Computer Science (Tutoring about 15h): basics concepts of Mathematics for Cryptography mainly (modular arithmetic, discrete log, symmetric encryption and asymmetric encryption, elliptic curves); for 2nd year of Bachelor students from the Economics department of the University of Namur, Belgium
-   * Software Testing (Session labs and lectures for a total of 15h): supervised by Dr. Gilles Perrouin, we teach the foundamentals of software testing and more advanced techniques (mutation testing, metamorphic testing, fuzzy testing, test smells, etc.); for 1st year Masters students from the computer science faculty of the University of Namur, Belgium

-during the universitary year *2020-2021*:
-   * Mathematics for Computer Science (Tutoring about 15h): basics concepts of Mathematics for Cryptography mainly (modular arithmetic, discrete log, symmetric encryption and asymmetric encryption, elliptic curves); for 2nd year of Bachelor students from the Economics department of the University of Namur, Belgium
-   * Software Testing (Session labs and lectures for a total of 15h): supervised by Dr. Gilles Perrouin, we teach the foundamentals of software testing and more advanced techniques (mutation testing, metamorphic testing, fuzzy testing, test smells, etc.); for 1st year Masters students from the computer science faculty of the University of Namur, Belgium.
-I had the opportunity to give a 2-hour class about performance testing.

-during the universitary year *2019-2020*:
-   * Mathematics for Computer Science (Tutoring about 15h): basics concepts of Mathematics for Cryptography mainly (modular arithmetic, discrete log, symmetric encryption and asymmetric encryption, elliptic curves); for 2nd year of Bachelor students from the Economics department of the University of Namur, Belgium

-during the universitary year *2017-2018*:
-   * Programming (Session labs -> 32h): basics of programming (and Object Oriented Programming) in Java to ESIR1 students (equivalent L3 // Bachelor's degree)
-   * Modélisation & Développement Industriel or MDI (Session Labs 12h + Tutoring 10h) : UML, Design Pattern, Basics of software testing and Good Practices in the modeling of a system to ESIR2 students (equivalent M1 // first year of master's degree)
-   * Software Architecture (Session labs -> 12h) : introduction to containers, component based architecture to ESIR2 students (equivalent M1 // first year of master's degree)

-during the universitary year *2016-2017*:
-   * Programming (Session labs -> 32h): basics of programming (and Object Oriented Programming) in Java to ESIR1 students (equivalent L3 // Bachelor's degree)
-   * Modélisation & Développement Industriel or MDI (Session Labs 12h + Tutoring 10h): Introduction to Design Pattern, UML modeling and Good Practices in the modeling of a system to ESIR2 students (equivalent M1 // first year of master's degree)
-   * Validation & Verification (Session labs -> 10h): Software Verification and Validation; software testing and technology to help testing.
-Adressed to ESIR3 students (equivalent M2 // second year of master's degree)

-during the universitary year *2015-2016*:
-   * Programming (Session labs -> 32h): basics of programming (and Object Oriented Programming) in Java to ESIR1 students (equivalent L3 // Bachelor's degree)
-   * Software Architecture (Session labs -> 2*12h): introduction to containers, component based architecture to ESIR2 students (equivalent M1 // first year of master's degree)
-   * Validation & Verification (Session labs -> 10h): Software Verification and Validation; software testing and technology to help testing.
-Adressed to ESIR3 students (equivalent M2 // second year of master's degree)
-   * Introduction to Machine Learning (Session labs -> 12h): Introduction to supervised techniques (SVM, Decision Trees, Bayesian Classifier) and to abductive learning or inferential learning via ALEPH (in Prolog) to INSA students (equivalent M1 // first year of master's degree)

-during the universitary year *2015-2014* (at ENSICaen):
-   * Programming (Session labs -> 32h): basics of programming (and Object Oriented Programming) in Java to ENSICaen1 students (equivalent L3 // Bachelor's degree)
-   * Databases (Session labs -> 32h): SQL databases and requests; PL/SQL to ENSICaen2 students (equivalent M1 // first year of master's degree)

 # Contact me
 * paul.temple@irisa.fr